mcneilllucy/synapsis/README.md

 ### count_foci

-input: crops of SC and foci channels in pachytene phase (from get_pachytene)
+input: crops of SC and foci channels in pachytene phase (from get_pachytene), found in `path/crops/pachytene/`

-output: number of foci counts of synaptonemal complexes per cell (i.e. channel 1 coincident with channel 2) as a function of genotype.
+output: Data frame including the number of foci counts of synaptonemal complexes per cell (i.e. channel 1 coincident with channel 2) as a function of genotype.

 Calling count_foci